Title: Grounding

 The Unthought Known

 By the door, my orange suitcase sits unopened.
-It is my “transformational object,” a vessel for the “unthought known,” the knowledge held in my body that I haven’t yet found the words to tell.
+It is my “transformational object,” a vessel for the “unthought known,” the knowledge held in my body still awaiting words to name it.
 Christopher Bollas (1987) suggests that such objects hold parts of the self waiting to be rediscovered.
 Inside that suitcase is more than just linen and walking shoes; it keeps the “ash” of twenty-five years of academic performance and the quiet grief of the pandemic years that hollowed me out.

 As I sit here, my nervous system is in a state of chronic activation, scanning for demands even in this unlived-in room.
-As I sit here, my nervous system is in a state of chronic activation, scanning for demands even in this unlived-in room.
-Drawing on Stephen Porges’ (2011) Polyvagal Theory, I recognize I am struggling to move from hyper-vigilance into a Ventral Vagal state of safety.
+Drawing on Stephen Porges’ (2011) Polyvagal Theory, I recognise I am struggling to move from hyper-vigilance into a Ventral Vagal state of safety.
 I am a ghost haunting my own morning, showering without feeling the water, eating without tasting the food.

 The 25-Year Performance